Rudy Lai

 1 updates

-Enterprise-wide deployment of Schlumberger’s cloud-based DELFI cognitive E&P environment, integrating AI and cloud workflows for exploration and production efficiency.
+Enterprise-wide deployment of Schlumberger’s cloud-based DELFI cognitive E&P environment for ConocoPhillips marked significant adoption of cloud-based AI solutions to support exploration and production.

 2021 Q4: no updates